Topl/BramblSc-docs/docs/Modules/Common/External Libraries/ByteVector/ByteVector.md

 #### Description

 Copies the contents of this vector into the specified array starting at the specified index.
+Bytes that do not fit in the array are silently dropped.

 #### Parameters

 * `xs` — The array to copy into.
-* `start` — The index in the array to start copying at.
+* `start` — The index in the array `xs` to start copying at.
 * `offset` — The offset in this vector to start copying from.
 Defaults to zero.
 * `size` — The number of bytes to copy.